chintu4/leads/README.md

 - `DEEP_MAX_PAGES`: Maximum pages to crawl deeply

 ### Search Domains
-- `pubmed`: Academic publications
+- 🧾 `pubmed` — Academic publications
-- `linkedin`: Professional profiles
+- 💼 `linkedin` — Professional profiles
-- Custom domains can be added via settings
+- ➕ Custom domains can be added via settings

 ## Security & Best Practices

-- Playwright crawling is lazy-loaded to avoid import issues
+- Playwright is lazy-loaded to avoid import-time failures and reduce startup friction
-- Defensive error handling for external dependencies
+- Defensive error handling is used for all external dependencies and network operations
-- Server-side filtering prioritizes profile-like URLs
+- Server-side heuristics prioritize profile-like URLs to improve result quality
-- OAuth flow for Google Sheets export
+- Google Sheets export uses OAuth for secure access
-- No crawling of sites that block automation by default
+- The crawler avoids sites that explicitly block automation by default

 ## Deployment

-- Backend deployed on Render at `https://leads-59wq.onrender.com`
+- The backend is deployed to Render: `https://leads-59wq.onrender.com`
-- Frontend can be deployed to Vercel, Netlify, or similar platforms
+- The frontend can be deployed to Vercel, Netlify, or similar platforms
-- Ensure CORS is configured for cross-origin requests
+- Ensure CORS and environment variables are configured appropriately for production